 This card offers limited purchase and travel protections, so it won’t give you the same kinds of insurance on a large purchase as you would get with many cards that do charge an annual fee.
 But when you consider the equivalent 2% cash back with no annual fee, the card is a great deal.

 Chase offers the Freedom cards in two varieties, and both worth considering.
 Chase Freedom offers 5x points per dollar on popular, rotating bonus categories and 1x everywhere else.
-Freedom Unlimited gives you a flat rewards rate of 1.5x points per dollar everywhere you spend.
+Freedom Unlimited gives you a flat rewards rate of 3x points per dollar everywhere you spend (in your first year up to $20,000 spent, then 1.5x).

 Both are excellent credit cards from Chase with no annual fee.
 If you also hold one of the Sapphire cards mentioned above, you can combine balances and turn Chase cash back into Ultimate Rewards points at a value of 1 cent = 1 point.
 Because you can redeem for 1.25 cents per dollar with Sapphire Preferred and 1.5 cents per dollar with Sapphire Reserve, either of these cards pairs well with a Sapphire card to turbocharge your earnings.

 Chase Freedom is a little more work, as you have to keep track of the bonus categories that change every 3 months, and the 5% bonus is limited to $1,500 in quarterly combined purchases.
-Both cards currently offer a $150 cash back bonus after you spend $500 in the first 3 months.
+Chase Freedom also currently offers a $150 cash back bonus after you spend $500 in the first 3 months.

 Capital One Venture rewards users in two different ways: through cash redemption and travel points.
 While you can use the “redeem for cash” version, many people opt for the travel rewards version.
 It gives you 2x points per dollar on new purchases and 10x when booking at Hotels.com through January 2020.
 It comes with a 50,000-point bonus after spending $3,000 in the first 3 months.